pittcsgso/manual/ch4-events.md

 chapter aims to highlight the scope of the programs and services which the CS-GSO endeavors to provide to its surrounding academic community.

+# GSO-sponsored colloquia

+[TODO] Explain the existing colloqium such as coffee-hour talk.

+* What CS-GSO had agreed with GPEC on hosting*
+1. For internal talks including student's research with faculty in Pitt or with any external collaborators, we may host any internal talks.
+These talks do not need to be cleared by the Departmental Colloquium committee.
+Student who host these talks would also receive research activity credit, even if it does not happen in the schedule for CS2003.
+This is similar to Wine & Research, CS Day, and faculties' colloquium.
+2. For external talks, we must have them cleared by Departmental Colloquium committee.
+This is regardless of the schedule for CS2003.
+3. For any talks that we sponsor that falls in the schedule for CS2003, students' attendance counts towards CS2003.
+4. Industry tech talks do not count towards CS2003.
+5. There are no limitations on what CS-GSO can do from GPEC.
+All of these points are about whether a event counts towards CS2003.

+[TODO] Procedure for scheduling an event with Colloquium committee.

 # Coffee Hour